sf-wdi-24/modules/week-10-angular/day-02/module-01/readme.md

 ![pokemon-table](http://i.imgur.com/or1CwF7.png)

-Hint: `bower install bootstrap-css-only`
+Hint: Bootstrap CDN

 ### etc

 There are many more directives.
 For now, know that they exist and why they may be useful.
-Beyond that, reference the documentation.
-You can find a comprehensive list [here](https://docs.angularjs.org/api/ng/directive).
-By now, you should know that looking things up as needed is a better strategy than attempting to memorize everything by heart.
+We will be exploring those directives in more depth in the afternoon module.

 ### Challenge